Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Yes, if you sign up for our online service through PSN you will be able to register for online billing.
+Yes, if you sign up for our online service through Payment Service Network (PSN), you can register for online billing.

-Check your usage on your bill, has it increased significantly compared to previous quarters or years?
+Check your usage on your bill; has it increased significantly compared to previous quarters or years?
 This will increase your water usage charge and possibly your sewer usage charge, depending on what time of the year it is.
-Think of reasons your usage may have gone up...outside watering, house guests, filling a pool, ice rink, or maybe even a leak.
+Think of reasons your usage may have gone up like outside watering, house guests, filling a pool, maybe even a leak.